 It’ll take a while to get comfortable doing a set up like this, but the outcome of using a proper camera system can take videos to that next level and give it polish that can’t be achieved with smartphones.

 Don’t be confused though as this set up is not for everyone.
-For a majority of people continuing to taking selfie videos is going to be fine as it is free to do so and usually editing is not required; just tap the record button and upload away.
+For a majority of people continuing to take selfie videos is going to be fine as it is free to do so and usually editing is not required; just tap the record button and upload away.
 But there might come a time down the road where your videos will need that extra polish or where you might need that extra flexibility that only camera systems can offer.